Few Republicans have confidence in elections. It's a long road for one group trying to change that - KTVZ

 The forum didn’t seem to budge several of those who showed up and have become deeply skeptical of the election process.

+“It was fraud,” she said.
+“Everyone was very nice, but people were acting like I was making a big deal out of nothing. … I don’t believe the explanations.”

+She added, “This has not improved my trust in the election process.”

-One attendee, 79-year-old Mary Verheyen, said she trusted the election officials at the event but that it didn’t make “any difference at all” in her trust in the system as a whole.
+Another poll observer from the same town, 79-year-old Mary Verheyen, said she trusted the election officials at the meeting but that it didn’t make “any difference at all” in her trust in the system as a whole.

 “I believe the people here think like I do and are doing their jobs,” she said.
 “That doesn’t mean everyone is.”